 Psychosocial oncology is a whole-person approach to cancer care that addresses a range of social, emotional, psychological and functional needs.
-The Psychosocial Oncology team helps people affected by cancer at any stage.
+The Psychosocial Oncology team helps people affected by cancer at any stage through the Psychosocial Assessment Clinic, individual counselling sessions or group support programs.
+Common concerns addressed by this team include struggling to cope with a diagnosis, fear of cancer returning, anxiety, depression or access to community resources for patients, families and/or care partners.

 Palliative care is a team approach to care that is meant for anyone living with a life-limiting illness.
 Many people think it is only about care at the end of life, but palliative care is much broader.
-SRCC's Palliative Care team is dedicated to helping patients access ongoing treatments to manage symptoms and extend life, arrange home care and hospice services and determine your goals of care.
+The Palliative Care teamis dedicated to helping patients access ongoing treatments to manage symptoms and extend life, arrange home care and hospice services and determine your goals of care.